 210 Wilson Avenue | July 25, 2025 | July 25, 2026 |

-Once an Access Area is established, it will be in effect for a one-year term beginning on and including the date the City publishes notice of the Access Area on its website.
-Where an Access Area is in effect, certain activities are prohibited in the Access Area during certain times.
+Once an Access Area is established by the City, it will be in effect for a one-year term beginning on and including the date the City publishes notice of the Access Area on its website.

-Note: Under Chapter 743, “Operating Hours” is defined as the hours posted by the owner for when the social infrastructure is open or used for public access.
+“Operating Hours” are defined in Chapter 743 as the hours posted by the owner for when the Social Infrastructure is open or used for public access

 Transportation Standards Officers, supported by the Toronto Police Service when needed, are responsible for enforcing the bylaw using an education-first and progressive enforcement approach.
 Toronto Police will address any conduct that violates the Criminal Code and will continue to support the City in safe, respectful access to public spaces.